Martinezvm/Pika-Pool/README.md

 - 👋 Hi, I’m @Pika-Pool
-- 👀 I’m interested in everything coding
+- 👀 I’m interested in everything related to webtech
-- 🌱 I’m currently learning react-native and golang
+- 🌱 I’m currently learning react-native
 - 💞️ I’m looking to collaborate on a react project
 - 📫 How to reach me: just shoot an email at sriramiyer.dev@gmail.com